allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 - To avoid Non-repeatable read: use the <u>SERIALIZABLE READ</u> <u>REPEATABLE READ</u> levels.

 - To avoid Phantom read use: <u>SERIALIZABLE READ</u> isolation level.

+#### Serializability

+Serializability in database management systems refers to the property that ensures that concurrent execution of transactions results in a state that would be obtained if the transactions were executed serially, in order.
+This imply that transactions may wait for each other to complete in order to ensure serializability.
+Achieved through the use of locking mechanisms described bellow.
+This process helps to ensure that transactions are executed in a serial order that respects the constraints of the system and maintains consistency - since the effects of each transaction are not lost or overridden by concurrent transactions, however it comes with a performance cost.

+Transactions that access and modify the same resource could lead to incorrect results if not made serializable.
+Suppose there is a bank with two accounts, A and B, each with a balance of $100.
+Two transactions T1 and T2 are executed concurrently, each trying to transfer $100 from account A to account B. If these transactions are not executed in a serializable manner, the potential scenario could happen:

+1. T1 reads the balance of A ($100)
+2. T2 reads the balance of A ($100)
+3. T1 subtracts $100 from A and adds $100 to B, making the balances A ($0) and B ($200)
+4. T2 subtracts $100 from A and adds $100 to B, making the balances A ($-100) and B ($300)

+In this scenario, both transactions have executed concurrently, interpreting the balance incorrectly, leading to an incorrect final state of the system, where the balance in account A is negative and the total balance of both accounts is $300.
+To avoid this, serializability would require that one of the transactions wait for the other to complete before executing.

 #### Locking Mechanism